UltraScan Version

 Pressing the Clear remembered molecular weights button will erase stored MW from the program's memory.

-Finally, a different q range can be entered in the I(q) curve q range for scaling, NNLS and best fit (Angstrom) two fields.
+A different q range can be entered in the I(q) curve q range for scaling, NNLS and best fit (Angstrom) two fields.

 www contact: Emre Brookes